arlonproj/arlon/docs/installation.md

 To install a provider, all the pre-requisites must be met as mentioned [here](#pre-requisites-for-cluster-api-providers).
-After which, simply running `arlon install --capi-only --infrastructure aws,docker` will install the latest available version of these provider components onto the management cluster.
+After which, simply running `arlon install --capi-only --infrastructure aws,docker` will install the latest available version of AWS and Docker provider components onto the management cluster.

 ### Crossplane (experimental)